MEnesCakar/qmk_firmware/keyboards/yunzii/al68/readme.md

 ## For OpenRGB setup via Color Hoster

-1. Drag the ColorHoster.json into the ColorHoster.exe
+1. Drag the ColorHoster.json to the folder that has ColorHoster.exe
-2. Create a ColorHoster.exe service for future auto startuop (optional `./ColorHoster.exe -b --port 6743 --service create`)
+2. Create a ColorHoster.exe service for future auto startup (optional `./ColorHoster.exe -b --port 6743 --service create`)
 3. Listen to the port in OpenRGB using SDK Client